Santander scraps unarranged overdraft fees

 Arranged overdraft fees for adult current accounts are £1 per day for usage up to £1,999, £2 per day for usage from £2,000 to £2,999.99 and £3 per day for £3,000 or more.

-The table below shows the current charges and those from 10 July:
+The table below shows the changes:

 1 – No changes will be made to the Basic Current Account